 5. Transform a dark basement with a lightwell

 Many terraced and semi-detached homes have a small outdoor area behind and at the side, called the side return.
-Filling the space with a single-storey extension is a great way to increase the size of a kitchen, making it better suited to become an open plan kitchen living and dining room.
+Filling the space with a single-storey extension is a great way to increase the size of a kitchen, making it better suited to become an open plan kitchen, living, and dining room.
+When it comes to small house extension ideas, this is one of the most popular.

 An addition that can be built (subject to size and design) without planning permission or building regulations consent, building a conservatory is a great way to create an additional living room.
-To use it all year round, you will need to invest in heating and conservatory blinds.
+To use it all year round though, you will need to invest in heating and conservatory blinds.

 There are many modular extension systems that offer a design-and-build solution for a new room.
 An oak frame extension is a more traditional option – a single room with a pitched roof featuring a vaulted ceiling with exposed trusses.

 Suited to both contemporary and period homes, glass extensions are governed by building regulations, although you may not need planning permission.
-Find out all you need to know in our guide to adding a glass extension.
+Find out all you need to know in our guide to glass extensions.